| | |

 What to See and Do in Mexico City

 Visiting the Zocalo is a must for anyone traveling to Mexico City.
 Marvel at the largest cathedral in the Americas, the Aztec ruins of Templo Mayor, and gaze upon Diego Rivera’s murals in the Palacio National and Belles de las Artes.
-There’s a lot to see in the Zocalo, and a walking tour willl help you better plan your day to see what you want.
+There’s a lot to see in the Zocalo, and a walking tour will help you better plan your day to see what you want.

-Museums
+Mexico City Museums

-Art can be seen everywhere in Mexico City from large murals on modern day buildings to the Blue House of Frida Kahlo in Coyoacan.
+Art can be seen everywhere in Mexico City from large murals on modern-day buildings to the Blue House of Frida Kahlo in Coyoacan.
 Walking tours or even better, food tours are a good way to see the sights and learn the city’s history.
 Who doesn’t love tacos and mezcal?

 Frida Kahlo's Blue House in Coyoacan, Mexico CIty